siyajindal/student-crud/README.md

 ```shell
 cd server
 ```
-3. Import the following file to your MongoDB
+3. Import the file to your MongoDB